silkimen/cordova-plugin-advanced-http/README.md

 Execute a POST request.
 Takes a URL, parameters, and headers.

 #### success
-The success function receives a response object with 2 properties: status and data.
-Status is the HTTP response code and data is the response from the server as a string.
+The success function receives a response object with 3 properties: status, data, and headers.
+Status is the HTTP response code.
+Data is the response from the server as a string.
+Headers is an object with the headers.
 Here's a quick example:

     {
         status: 200,
-        data: "{'id': 12, 'message': 'test'}"
+        data: "{'id': 12, 'message': 'test'}",
+        headers: {
+            "Content-Length": "247"
+        }
     }

 Most apis will return JSON meaning you'll want to parse the data like in the example below: